Srav8/Reactive.AzurePackages/README.md

 ```
 Important Points
 ----------------
     As this is considered as the tight skin on top of the `WindowsAzure.Storage` sdk,
     it doesn't take additional responsibilities on input data.
 It is a pass through
     layer and provides reactive api to the caller.
-Additional customized layers can be a
+Additional customized layers can be
-       dded as decorators to this.
+    added as decorators to this.

 * Validation of parameters like null or empty table name are delegated to sdk
 * Validation of common partition key and batch size of 100 is delegated to sdk.
-* Utilities are provided to serialize and deserialzie business entities to/from table entities using `TableEntity` class.
+* Utilities are provided to serialize and deserialzie business entities to/from table
+    entities using `TableEntity` class.
 Test project contains examples of its usage
 * Using `DataFlow` blocks with reactive streams results in more modular models

 License